YFM: History

 YFM started broadcasting in 1995 from the inner-city suburb of Bertrams, Johannesburg, in the face of much skepticism.
 Within one month of broadcasting 600,000 young South Africans had tuned into YFM.
-During the mid and late 2000s the number stood at over 1.2 million with more than 500,000 identifying YFM as their favorite radio station..
-The numbers have since declined and as of October 2016 the listenership stood at 681, 000.
+During the mid and late 2000s the number stood at over 1.2 million with more than 500,000 identifying YFM as their favorite radio station.
+The numbers have since declined and as of October 2016 the listenership stood at 681,000.
 The drop in numbers is linked to mass exodus of talent with DJ Mo Flava being the most recent to leave the station.

 In 1998 Yfm contributed to publishing the Y-Mag (which has been converted to a digital platform), a lifestyle magazine targeting the youth of the nation.
 In 2000, Yfm introduced its official website: YWorld.

 The "Y" in Yfm stands for "Youth" because the station was primarily created for black youth.
 Also, X was the name of the generation fighting in the anti-apartheid period, which had trouble identifying itself in society.
 So "Y" represents an evolution and defines a new identity for the next generation.

-YFM as a brand is responsible for the rise of popular DJ's like the late Kabzela, DJ Fresh, DJ Sbu, Phat Joe, Bad Boy T, Lee Kasumba, Unathi Msengana, Rude Boy Paul, Phindi Gule, Greg Maloka (now CEO of Kaya FM), DJ Warras, Mo Flava, Sol Phenduka, the late Iggy Smallz, Monde Twala, Dineo Ranaka, Chilli M, newsreader William LaHong, Admiral and Jah Seed, Mac G, Tholi B, Ashifa Shabba, Pabi Moloi, Mpho Maboi, AK Mgaga, Nhlanhla and Nhlelo Masina and DJ Speedsta to name a few.
+YFM as a brand is responsible for the rise of popular DJ's like the late Kabzela, DJ Fresh, DJ Sbu, Phat Joe, Bad Boy T, Lee Kasumba, Unathi Msengana, Rude Boy Paul, .Adil, Phindi Gule, Greg Maloka (now CEO of Kaya FM), DJ Warras, Mo Flava, Sol Phenduka, the late Iggy Smallz, Monde Twala, Dineo Ranaka, Chilli M, newsreader William LaHong, Admiral and Jah Seed, Mac G, Tholi B, Ashifa Shabba, Pabi Moloi, Mpho Maboi, AK Mgaga, Nhlanhla and Nhlelo Masina and DJ Speedsta to name a few.